 Ft.
 Lauderdale has great diving.
 It’s Caribbean diving right here in the U.S!
 Just looking to do some shore diving?
-Just head over to Commercial Blvd in Lauderdale-by-the-Sea or Dania Beach.
+Head over to Commercial Blvd in Lauderdale-by-the-Sea or Dania Beach.
 The reef is only about 100 yards off shore.
 You can tell where it is by the color change of the water.

 Depth ranges from 15-25 feet, which allows lots of bottom time.
 And there’s a lot to see!
 During our dives there, we saw eels, rays, puffers, angel fish the size of dinner plates, lobster, sea stars, and dozens of other fish types.
 We saw hundreds of fish on each dive.
 We even had a small school of fish following us around like you often see fish tagging along with bigger fish.